Millennium Leadership Initiative

 MLI participants build transformative relationships with mentors who support and inspire their highest career aspirations.

-The MLI experience equips participants to compete for, and attain, the position of college or university president or chancellor, to champion social and economic mobility for all.
+The MLI experience equips participants to compete for, and attain, the position of college or university president or chancellor, to champion social and economic mobility for each student.

 Daniel Wubah, President, Millersville University and Jeffery Coleman, Vice President for Diversity, Inclusion and Community Engagement, Framingham State University.